Terraform-VMWare-Modules/terraform-vsphere-vm/README.md

   vmtemp                 = "TemplateName"
   instances              = 2
   vmname                 = "AdvancedVM"
-  vmdomain               = "somedomain.com"
-  network = {
+  vmnameformat           = "%03d" #Format to use three decimal with leading zero vmdomain               = "somedomain.com" network = {
     "Name of the Port Group in vSphere" = ["10.13.113.2", "10.13.113.3"] # To use DHCP create Empty list ["",""]